gfoot/picoprom/README.md

 2. Wire the Raspberry Pi Pico up to the EEPROM according to the pinout table below
 3. Connect the Raspberry Pi Pico to the computer by USB
 4. Launch a terminal app with XMODEM support, such as Tera Term, and connect it to the Raspberry Pi Pico
-5. Verify that the Raspberry Pi Pico is reporting that it's ready to receive a ROM image - it will generally print occasional letter `C` characters if it's ready
+5. Verify that the Raspberry Pi Pico is reporting that it's ready to receive a ROM image
-6. Use your terminal to send a ROM image using the XMODEM+CRC protocol
+7. Use your terminal to send a ROM image using the XMODEM+CRC protocol
-7. Disconnect power before removing the EEPROM from the circuit
+8. Disconnect power before removing the EEPROM from the circuit

+Alternatively, instead of starting the XMODEM transfer, press Enter for some configuration options and follow the instructions.

 Pinout
 ------